Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/final_project/readme.md

-## TO run the dockerized App locally -
+## To run the dockerized App locally -

 1. To clone this repository, use the following command:
 ```bash
 git clone https://github.com/Sukruthmothakapally/DAMG7245-Summer2023.git
 ```
 2. Navigate to streamlit/pages/ and replace ``fastapi:8095`` with ``localhost:8000`` in all the ``.py`` files
 3. [Install Docker](https://docs.docker.com/engine/install/ubuntu/)
 4. [Install Terraform](https://developer.hashicorp.com/terraform/downloads)